medy17/GeminiTranslate/README.md

 ##  About The Project

-**Gemini Page Translator Pro** is a modern Chrome extension built with Manifest V3 that harnesses the power of Google's Gemini family of AI models to provide high-quality, context-aware translation of web pages.
+**Gemini Page Translator Pro** is a modern Chrome extension built with Manifest V3 that harnesses the power of leading AI models from Google (Gemini) and xAI (Grok) to provide high-quality, context-aware translation of web pages.

 Unlike traditional translation services, this extension leverages advanced generative AI to understand and translate text, preserving nuance and context.
-It features a user-friendly dark-mode interface for configuring your API key, preferred models, and languages.
+The inclusion of Grok also provides a powerful option for users who may need to translate content without the strict safety filters often found in other models.
+It features a user-friendly dark-mode interface for configuring your API keys, preferred models, and languages.
 With support for both full-page and on-demand selection translation, it offers a flexible and powerful tool for anyone browsing the multilingual web.

 ###  Key Features

-*   **High-Quality AI Translation:** Utilises the Google Gemini API (including Gemini 2.5, Gemma 3, and Gemma 2 families) for superior translation quality.
+*   **Multi-Model AI Translation:** Choose the best AI for the job!
+The extension supports:
+    *   **Google Models:** The full Gemini family (2.5 Pro, 2.5 Flash) and the latest Gemma models for high-quality, nuanced translations.
+    *   **xAI Models:** The Grok family (Grok 4, Grok 4 Fast) for fast, capable translation, including NSFW content which often leads to failed translations when using Gemini models..
 *   **Full Page Translation:** Translate an entire webpage with a single click from the extension popup.
 *   **Context Menu Integration:** Simply select text, right-click, and translate it instantly in-place.
 *   **Interactive Translations:** Translated text can be clicked to toggle back to the original version, with a helpful tooltip showing the alternative.